Skip to main content

 SeasonalFestive

 Soft, buttery cookies topped with candied cherries or almond halves.
-Traditional Christmas cookie named after baker's daughter Serina.
-Tender, melt-in-mouth texture from butter and almond flour.
-Christmas cookie baking season (sju slag - seven types tradition).
-Represents Norwegian Christmas baking heritage and home traditions.
+Said to be named after a baker's daughter, Serina, they get their tender, melt-in-the-mouth crumb from butter and almond flour.
+They belong to the Christmas baking season and the sju slag custom of seven kinds of cookies.
+Part of Norway's Christmas baking heritage at home.

 vegetarianContains: WheatContains: DairyContains: EggsContains: Tree Nuts